 This gluten and grain-free brownies are delicious, decadent treats.
 They are SO easy to make and sure to become a family favourite.
 Being nut-free they are also perfect for school lunches too.

 They are high in fibre and protein and naturally sweetened too.
 Plus they sneak in a serve of vegetables making them a perfectly, nutritious chocolate treat.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- 200 grams (approx 2 cups) raw medium-sized sweet potato, peeled, grated and extra moisture squeezed from it
+- 200 g sweet potato (approx 2 cups) raw, peeled, grated and extra moisture squeezed from it

-- ½ cup (approx.) raspberries, fresh or frozen or pitted cherries are lovely too (estimate about one berry per slice)
+- 50 g raspberries (½ cup approx.) fresh or frozen or pitted cherries are lovely too (estimate about one berry per slice)